We have extensive information on our website and in our FAQs, but if you can't find what you're looking for feel free to contact us.

 Over the coming months you will notice the hydrogen production unit and other supporting equipment being constructed at HyP SA within the Tonsley Innovation District.

-You may also notice some works occurring at the corner of McInerney Avenue and Sturt Road to isolate/separate the existing gas network and at the eastern end of Alawoona Avenue to install a new valve.
-This work is being undertaken to isolate the demonstration area which allows us to ensure a consistent blend of 5% renewable hydrogen is supplied to consumers in the demonstration area and to allow us to engage directly and meaningfully with these customers.
+You may have noticed some works occurring at the corner of McInerney Avenue and Sturt Road to isolate/separate the existing gas network and at the eastern end of Alawoona Avenue to install a new valve.
+This work was undertaken to isolate the demonstration area which allows us to ensure a consistent blend of 5% renewable hydrogen is supplied to consumers in the demonstration area and to allow us to engage directly and meaningfully with these customers.

 All of the pipes in the project zone, as well as the majority of our South Australian network, are new generation polyethylene and are suitable for transporting up to 100% hydrogen.
 This project will only have a maximum 5% renewable hydrogen blend.

-Not at this stage, only those within the project zone will receive the blended 5% renewable gas.
+Not at this stage, only those within the project zone receive the blended 5% renewable gas.

 We are however actively pursuing other hydrogen developments, so it won’t be too long before more customers are receiving a renewable hydrogen blend.

-Our Vision is to deliver 100% renewable gas to all customers on our networks.
+Our Vision is to deliver a 10% renewable gas blend to customers by 2030 and ultimately 100% renewable gas to all customers on our networks.
 This project is the first step in achieving this Vision.

 The initial project period is for five years.
 At this time, the project benefits will be assessed with consideration given to the future supply of blended gas to residential areas.